dozmorovlab/HiCcompare/README.md

 biocLite("InteractionSet")
 ```

-To install `HiCdiff` from bioconductor open R and enter the following commands.
+To install `HiCcompare` from bioconductor open R and enter the following commands.

 ```
 # Currently in submission process; for now use github version
 ## try http:// if https:// URLs are not supported
 # source("https://bioconductor.org/biocLite.R")
-# biocLite("HiCdiff")
+# biocLite("HiCcompare")
-# library(HiCdiff)
+# library(HiCcompare)
 ```

-Or to install `HiCdiff` directly from the github release open R and enter the following commands.
+Or to install `HiCcompare` directly from the github release open R and enter the following commands.

 ```
 library(devtools)
-install_github('dozmorovlab/HiCdiff', build_vignettes = TRUE)
+install_github('dozmorovlab/HiCcompare', build_vignettes = TRUE)
-library(HiCdiff)
+library(HiCcompare)
 ```

 ## Usage

 First you will need to obtain some Hi-C data.
 Data is available from the sources listed in the overview along with many others.
 You will need to extract the data and read it into R as either a 3 column sparse upper triangular matrix or a 7 column BEDPE file.
-For more details on data extraction see the vignette included with `HiCdiff`.
+For more details on data extraction see the vignette included with `HiCcompare`.

-Below is an example analysis using `HiCdiff`.
+Below is an example analysis using `HiCcompare`.
 The data in 3 column sparse upper triangular matrix format is loaded and the first step is to create a `hic.table` object using the `create.hic.table()` function.
 Next, the two Hi-C matrices are jointly normalized using the `hic_loess()` function.
 Finally, difference detection can be performed using the `hic_diff()` function.
 The `hic_loess()` and `hic_diff()` functions will also produce an MD plot for visualizing the differences between the datasets.

 ```
 # load data
-library(HiCdiff)
+library(HiCcompare)
 data("HMEC.chr22")
 data("NHEK.chr22")